|

 When Atari

-needed game designers, founded Activision and Nolan moved a few
+needed more game designers, they founded Activision and Nolan moved a few

 1983 |